Innodroid/innodroid.github.io/_posts/2015-07-28-copying-ios-assets-to-android-project.md

 If you often have to migrate iOS applications to Android, you find that copying over the image assets can be a time consuming, tedious, and error prone chore.

-After being confronted with this task yet again I realized that I had long past the threshold for doing something manually vs taking the time to automate it.
+After being confronted with this task yet again I realized that I had long passed the threshold for doing something manually, vs taking the time to automate it.

 I already have a python script that copies material design icons from the <a href="https://www.google.com/design/icons/" target="_blank">Material Design Icons</a> repository and installs the needed icons in the right place into the Android drawable tree, so I decided to build on that.
 The idea would be to use a script that crawls the iOS source images, parses the json index files, and extracts the various icons at given scales into the correct Android drawable directories.

-There are some important differences between the way XCode organizes assets and Android expects to see them:
+There are some important differences between the way Xcode organizes assets and Android expects to see them:

-* XCode organizes the images by named image set, with each set containing the scaled versions of that asset.
+* Xcode organizes the images by named image set, with each set containing the scaled versions of that asset.
 * Android does it the opposite way, by using the DPI designation first, and then named files within those directories.
-* XCode maintains a json file (Contents.json) with an index the filenames by scale.
+* Xcode maintains a json file (Contents.json) with an index the filenames by scale.
 Android has no counterpart to this.
 * iOS folks seem to like using spaces and hypens in image names.
 You can't do this in Android as the image name translates directly to a Java constant name.
 Invalid characters must be replaced with underscores.

 This works out really well, because I can use the json file to index what I need to copy out, but I don't need to bother with creating any json index on the Android side.